dart-lang/language/working/1426-extension-types/feature-specification.md

 corresponding on-type.
 This is necessary in order to maintain that the on-type and the protected extension type are unrelated.*

-*For a protected extension type `U`, with a data structure or function where `U` occurs as a subterm in the type (that is, as a type argument, a return type, or a parameter type), a cast that tries to introduce or discard the protected extension type will fail at run time.*
+*For a protected extension type `E`, with a data structure or function where `E` occurs as a subterm in the type (that is, as a type argument, a return type, or a parameter type), a cast that tries to introduce or discard the protected extension type will fail at run time.*

 *In the non-protected case this treatment may appear to be unsound.
-However, it is in fact sound: Let `Ext` be a non-protected extension type with on-type `T`.
-This implies that `void Function(Ext)` is represented as `void Function(T)` at run-time.
-In other words, it is possible to have a variable of type `void Function(T)` that refers to a function object of type `void Function(Ext)`.
-This seems to be a soundness violation because `T <: Ext` and not vice versa, statically.
+However, it is in fact sound: Let `E` be a non-protected extension type with on-type `T`.
+This implies that `void Function(E)` is represented as `void Function(T)` at run-time.
+In other words, it is possible to have a variable of type `void Function(T)` that refers to a function object of type `void Function(E)`.
+This seems to be a soundness violation because `T <: E` and not vice versa, statically.
 However, we consider such types to be the same type at run time, which is in any case the finest distinction that we can maintain because there is no representation of `Ext` at run time.
 There is no soundness issue, because